beast-dev/doc/tutorials/workshop_respiratory_virus_phylodynamics/workshop_respiratory_virus_phylodynamics.md

 ---
-title: Revealing the evolutionary dynamics of respiratory viruses
+title: Phylodynamic inference of respiratory viruses
 keywords: phylodynamics, SARS-CoV-2, influenza, tutorial
 last_updated: July 16, 2023
 tags: [tutorial, workshop]
-summary: "This tutorial provides a step-by-step explanation on how to reconstruct the evolutionary dynamics of respiratory viruses based on a set of virus sequences which have been isolated at different points in time (‘heterochronous’ data) using BEAST.
+summary: "This tutorial provides a step-by-step explanation on how to reconstruct the evolutionary dynamics of respiratory viruses based on sets of virus sequences that been isolated at different points in time (‘heterochronous’ data) using BEAST.
 We will focus on SARS-CoV-2 and influenza A virus evolution, in particular on the emergence and invasion dynamics of the alpha (B.1.1.7) and omicron BA.1 variant of SARS-CoV-2 in the UK, and the seasonal transmission dynamics of influenza A virus H3N2 in the U.S. The alpha data set has previously been analysed to study the origins and molecular evolution of this lineage (Hill et al., 2022).
 The omicron BA.1 data set is a subset of genomes of the largest BA.1 transmission lineage identified in the England (Tsui et al, 2023).
 The H3N2 data is a subset of a comprehensive data set spanning several epidemic seasons in the New York state, which has been used to unravel the genomic and epidemiological dynamics of this virus (Rambaut et al., 2008).
-In the first exercise, the aim is to obtain an estimate of the epidemic growth and basic reproductive number of the SARS-CoV-2 variants in the U.K. In the second exercise, we will examine how H3N2 diversity fluctuates through time."
+In the first exercise, the aim is to obtain an estimate of the epidemic growth and basic reproductive number of the SARS-CoV-2 variants in the U.K. In the second exercise, we will examine how H3N2 population sizes fluctuates through time."
 sidebar: beast_sidebar
 permalink: workshop_respiratory_virus_phylodynamics.html
 folder: beast